 Vaccine Production: Navigating Scale-Up Challenges

-The ongoing COVID-19 pandemic is caused by the severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) and has claimed over 3.1 million lives worldwide.
+The ongoing COVID-19 pandemic is caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and has claimed over 3.1 million lives worldwide.
 It has also had a humongous impact on the global economy.
 Limited success in designing new drugs and repurposing existing drugs to treat COVID-19, has led to a research focus on preventives, which includes vaccines.
 Thereby, many researchers are working at record speed to develop COVID-19 vaccines, and to date, many new vaccines have received emergency use authorization (EUA) from global regulatory bodies, such as the US Food and Drug Administration (FDA), the Medicines and Healthcare products Regulatory Agency (MHRA) and the European Medicines Agency (EMA).

 After a new vaccine is designed, the main challenge that the manufacturers face is scaling up its production.
 In the current situation, an added challenge is achieving large-scale production at a rapid pace.
 Although pharmaceutical companies have been able to manufacture hundreds of millions of doses of COVID-19 vaccines in a short period, demand continues to increase.
 To vaccinate the global population, the world needs billions of vaccine doses, quickly.
 The transition from manufacturing vaccines in smaller quantities required for academic research to the mass production that is required to protect the global population can be a daunting task.